dxfrontier/projen-template-github-action/.github/pull_request_template.md

 - [ ] PR is assigned to the according feature/bug
 - [ ] Feature/bug is descriptive
+- [ ] Feature/bug is assigned to according labels
 - [ ] Feature/bug is assigned to a developer

 ### Structure